programminghistorian/jekyll/lessons/qgis-layers.md

 -   click OK.
 You will now have the highways and other major roads represented on the map

-![qgis22][]

-Figure 22: Click to see full size image.
+{% include figure.html src="../images/qgis22.png" caption="Figure 22: Click to see full-size image" %}

 -   under Layer on toolbar, choose Add Vector Layer
 -   click Browse, find your downloaded Prince Edward Island shapefiles in the folder
--   select ‘PEI\_placenames\_shp’
+-   select 'PEI\_placenames\_shp'
--   double click on ‘PEI\_placenames’ and select ‘Open’
+-   double click on 'PEI\_placenames' and select 'Open'
 -   in the Layers window, double-click on the PEI\_placenames layer.
     Choose Labels tab along the left (under Style).
-At the top, select the box beside ‘Label this layer with’ and in the dropdown box beside that select ‘Placename’
+At the top, select the box beside 'Label this layer with' and in the dropdown box beside that select 'Placename'

-![qgis23][]

-Figure 23
+{% include figure.html src="../images/qgis23.png" caption="Figure 23" %}

--   Change Font size to ’18′
+-   Change Font size to '18′
--   Click ‘OK’ and examine the results on the map
+-   Click 'OK' and examine the results on the map

-![qgis24][]

-Figure 24: Click to see full size image.
+{% include figure.html src="../images/qgis24.png" caption="Figure 24: Click to see full-size image" %}

 -   Labelling is where QGIS falls well short of real cartography – it will take tinkering to adjust settings to display the detail desired